Murder in Leimert

 The deceased, an elderly couple and their son, were discovered Tuesday evening at about 8:20 p.m. by their grandson in the 3900 block of South Bronson Avenue.
 The victims, identified as William Carter, 82, his 77-year-old wife, Orsie, who live in nearby Baldwin Hills, and their son Peter White, 62, were found crammed into a bathroom of the single-family home.

-Another occupant of the residence was missing, but later contacted and questioned by detectives as a material witness.
+Another occupant of the residence has been areested in connection with the case.
 She is one Nancy Amelia Jackson, in her 50s, who was initially misidentified as a caretaker for the deceased.
+Jackson is being held without bail.
 Earl Richardson, who lives across the street, identified her as a tenant on the property who’d met White in a bowling alley or skating ring some 10 years ago.
 Recently, White allowed Jackson into his home as she was experiencing financial difficulties.
 Jackson, who reportedly owned a home in Las Vegas, allegedly served as a housekeeper and possibly a girlfriend to White, and may suffer from mental issues.
 She was said to be driving an older model white SUV, perhaps a Ford Bronco or GMC, with license plates 4BGN193.

 White, the owner of the home, was a retired Los Angeles County Probation Officer and former track star at Crenshaw High in the 1970s.
 Specializing in the 200-meter dash, he was among the top five finalists in that event, statewide.
 As he eased into middle age, he would reminisce about these youthful triumphs while patronizing the landmark Tak’s Coffee Shop on Crenshaw Boulevard.